bevyengine/rfcs/implementation_details.md

 So how do two computers even agree on *when* something happened?

 It'd be really easy to answer that question if there was an *absolute* time reference.
 Luckily, we can make one.
 See, there are [two kinds of time][15]—plain ol' **wall-clock time** and **game time**—and we have complete control over the latter.
 The basic idea is pretty simple: Use a fixed timestep simulation and number the ticks in order.
-Doing that gives us a timeline of discrete moments that everyone shares (i.e. Tick 742 is the same in-game moment for everyone).
+Doing that gives us a timeline of discrete moments that everyone can share (i.e. Tick 742 is the same in-game moment for everyone).

 With this shared timeline strategy, clients can either:

-- (Input Sync) Try to simulate ticks at the same wall-clock time.
+- Try to simulate ticks at the same wall-clock time.
-- (State Sync) Try to have their inputs reach the server at same wall-clock time.
+- Try to have their inputs reach the server at same wall-clock time.

 When doing state sync, I'd recommend against having clients try to simulate ticks at the same time.
 To accomodate inputs arriving at different times, the server itself would have to rollback and resimulate or we'd have to change the strategy.
 For example, [Source engine][3] games (AFAIK) simulate the movement of each player at their individual send rates and *then* simulate the world at the regular tick rate.
 However, doing things their way makes having lower ping a technical advantage (search "lag compensation" in this [this article][4]), which I assume is the reason why ~~melee is bad~~ trading kills is so rare in Source engine games.